 M.A. in Education

-The Master of Arts degree seeks to prepare professionals to address the mental health and relational needs of culturally different populations.
-It is delivered in Hybrid (both online and "face-to-face") format, with the majority of its courses offered online, and face-to-face courses designed as 3-5 day workshops.
+The Master of Arts degree seeks to prepare professionals to address the mental health and relational needs of culturally diverse populations.
+It is delivered in hybrid (both online and "face-to-face") format, with the majority of its courses offered online, and face-to-face courses designed as 3-5 day workshops.

 The degree covers contemporary mental health practices that focus on mental health recovery and trauma-informed care including integrated recovery and strength-based approaches.
-This degree is a wonderful building block for individuals interested in being better equipped to work with the mental health needs of their clients and/or students, develop professionals’ skills to work in a wide range of helping related fields and uncover leadership and relational skills that are critical to working with diverse populations.
+This degree is a wonderful building block for individuals interested in becoming better equipped to work with the mental health needs of their clients and/or students, develop professionals’ skills to work in a wide range of helping related fields and uncover leadership and relational skills that are critical to working with diverse populations.

 Online & Face-to-Face